On View at The Moody Rooftop at the Jones Center

 In conjunction with the debut of Hodges’s work in the Texas state capital during an election year, a series of public programs and community engagements will be initiated by The Contemporary Austin on behalf of the artist, bringing the work to underserved populations and fostering engagement with the city on broader social and political levels.
 As the artist has said, “When engagement with art is happening, there’s an opportunity for change.”1 Seen as a continuation of Hodges’s dedication to the existentials—love, nature, childhood, religion, sexuality, and mortality—it would be hard to imagine a work more poignantly resonant here, and for our times.

 1 Jim Hodges, quoted in Dorothy Spears, “For Jim Hodges, a Survey of a Career Reflecting on Life,” The New York Times Arts Section, October 25, 2013.

 Text by Heather Pesanti, Senior Curator.

-Jim Hodges Exhibition Support: Anonymous, Amanda and Glenn Fuhrman, Agnes Gund, Horizon Bank, Candace and Michael Humphreys, Jeanne and Michael Klein, Lannan Foundation, Nancy and Dr. Robert Magoon, Amy and John Phelan, Lora Reynolds and Quincy Lee, Melba and Ted Whatley, Vision Fund Leaders and Contributors.
+Jim Hodges Exhibition Support: Amanda and Glenn Fuhrman, Agnes Gund, Horizon Bank, Candace and Michael Humphreys, Jeanne and Michael Klein, Lannan Foundation, Kathleen Irvin Loughlin and Chris Loughlin, Nancy and Dr. Robert Magoon, Amy and John Phelan, Lora Reynolds and Quincy Lee, Melba and Ted Whatley, Vision Fund Leaders and Contributors.
 Special thanks to Gladstone Gallery and Jim Hodges studio staff.